Free Shipping On Orders Over $100

 Hardy in USDA Zones 4-8, and down to -30°F when fully established.

-Plant in Full Sun to ensure consistently dense, attractive foliage.
+Plant in Full Sun to Part Shade to ensure consistently dense, attractive foliage.

 Water 2-3 times per week for the first growing season.
 For the next growing season, water 1-2 times per week.
 After that, it only needs supplementary water in times of extreme heat and drought.